-Tudor Martin and Ken Tucker marked their debuts with hat-tricks, netting trebles in Second Division fixtures against Newcastle United and Chesterfield in September 1936 and October 1947 respectively.
+Tudor Martin and Ken Tucker marked their respective debuts with hat-tricks, netting trebles in Second Division fixtures against Newcastle United and Chesterfield in September 1936 and October 1947 respectively.

-And, more bizarrely, the only goalkeeper to have scored on his debut was George Kitchen, who fired home the winner from the penalty spot in a Southern League fixture with Swindon Town in September 1905.
+More bizarrely, the only goalkeeper to have scored on his debut was George Kitchen, who fired home the winner from the penalty spot in a Southern League fixture with Swindon Town in September 1905.

 West Ham United have been represented by just two Danish players in the Club’s 125-year history.

-The first was centre-back Marc Rieper, who initially joined the Hammers on loan from Danish Cup holders Brøndby in 1994, before making the move permanent for £1million at the end of the 1994/95 season.
+The first was centre-back Marc Rieper, who initially joined the Hammers on loan from Danish Cup holders Brøndby in 1994, before making the move permanent for £1 million at the end of the 1994/95 season.